andrecp/vhdl_gen/README.md

 ========================= ENGLISH VERSION =======================

 VHDL_GEN
 vhdl_gen is currently a simple VHDL generator that uses a .txt file as input and generates a complete VHDL design.
 It's not tested under Windows environment but should work.
-Also there is only a Portuguese version of the code currently available.

 USAGE
 chmod +x the vhdl_gen.py file and execute it "./vhdl_gen.py ../FILE.txt"